Category Archives: 1952 Films

 Brilliant is that High Noon more or less takes place in real-time.
 The inclusion of clocks in the film, and specifically of pendulums swaying back and forth creates a defined level of tension as character after character nervously glances at the time, knowing full well that with each passing minute, they inch closer and closer to a fantastic and deadly showdown- much blood will be shed.

 I adore the character of Helen Ramirez, played by actress Katy Jurado.
 A Mexican character, Ramirez is a prominent businesswoman in the small town, owning a saloon.
-She is empowered, and confident, a character to admire regardless of one’s gender.
+She is empowered, and confident, a character to admire regardless of gender.

 A strong female character of Mexican heritage in the film in 1952 was quite uncommon, also keeping in mind the film is set in the Wild West.